 A lease often requires the tenant to take out and maintain insurance in relation to the building, contents and plate glass, together with public liability and other insurance types depending on the tenant’s business.
 These insurances are generally available in business pack insurance.

 Both the landlord and the tenant, but in particular the tenant, must carefully consider and negotiate the terms of their commercial lease and understand their rights and obligations under the lease to ensure that the property is suitable to their business.
 To speak with our commercial leasing lawyers, call 1300 544 755 or fill out the form on this page.

 Would you like to get in touch with Emma about this topic, or ask us any other question?
-Please fill out the form below to send Lachlan a message!
+Please fill out the form below to send Emma a message!